callstack/repack/.changeset/plenty-kangaroos-whisper.md

 "@callstack/repack": patch
 ---

-fix crash when using Node 22 for bundling in development
+Fix crash when using Node >= 21 for bundling in development